 Carol Atkinson Carol graduated in chemistry from St Hugh's College Oxford, and worked in electronics R&D for 10 years before joining the Building Research Establishment in 1990.
-She worked on all aspects of sustainability until following the privatisation of BRE in 1997 she set up BRE Certification in 1998 to provide independent testing, training, certification and inspection.
+She worked on all aspects of sustainability until, following the privatisation of BRE in 1997, she set up BRE Certification in 1998 to provide independent testing, training, certification and inspection.
 Over the next 14 years, through strategy, innovation and acquisition she grew the business to a profitable £24m turnover.
-In 2012, decided to leave and is currently working at Cranfield University where she also does some teaching in research and sustainability.
+In 2012, Carol decided to leave and is currently working at Cranfield University where she also does some teaching in research and sustainability.
 Carol has over 18 years’ experience at Director level.
 She joined the Board in 2012, and serves on the Development and Marketing Committee.

 Mary Bonar Mary studied law at UCL and qualified as a solicitor in 1971, becoming a partner in 1973.
 Having initially practiced in a broad field of law she set up the commercial department.
 She moved to a City Law Firm in 1989 and into asset and project finance, and banking.
 She is a Fellow of the Chartered Institute of Logistics and Transport and a commissioner of the Independent Transport Commission.
 She is now a director in the rail consultancy “First Class Partnerships”.
-Besides being a Governor at Tring she has been a Trustee of the benevolent Trust of her Livery Company, a Trustee of the Independent Transport Commission, and of Arts 4 Dementia.
+Besides being a Governor at Tring Park she has been a Trustee of the Benevolent Trust of her Livery Company, a Trustee of the Independent Transport Commission, and of Arts 4 Dementia.
 She serves on the Appeal Committee.

 John Clark John studied Modern Languages at Exeter College, Oxford, following which he trained as a teacher.
 He taught at St Paul's School in London and Whitgift School, Croydon, where he was Head of Department.
 In 1996 he was appointed Deputy Head at Birkenhead School, and became Head in 2003, remaining in post until 2014.
 Under his leadership Birkenhead became one of the premier HMC schools in the North-West.
 John has a strong interest in the performing arts.
 He now runs his own charity, "So the Child may learn", which works with remote hill schools in Nepal.
 He is also a Governor at Queen Elizabeth's Grammar School, Blackburn.
-He joined the Governing body in 2016 and serves on the Education Committee.
+He joined the governing body of Tring Park in 2016 and serves on the Education Committee.

 Alice Cave Alice is a solicitor at Farrer & Co, where she advises a wide range of clients (including many independent schools) on employment matters.
 She also has specialist expertise in advising schools and higher education institutions on issues which arise in connection with pupils, students and parents.
 Alice regularly speaks at schools conferences and delivers training to staff and governors on a variety of topics, including safeguarding and equality issues.
-She joined the Governing body in December 2012 and she is the Governor with responsibility for overseeing safeguarding at the school.
+She joined the governing body of Tring Park in December 2012 and she is the Governor with responsibility for overseeing safeguarding at the school.

 Michael Harper Michael graduated in Mechanical Engineering and Management Studies from London University.
-His early career was with Vickers plc, but joined Kidde Graviner in 1984 and eventually became responsible for the Kidde division of Williams Holdings, which supplied a range of fire safety equipment.
+His early career was with Vickers plc, but he joined Kidde Graviner in 1984 and eventually became responsible for the Kidde division of Williams Holdings, which supplied a range of fire safety equipment.
 Michael was Chief Executive of Kidde plc from 2000 until retirement in 2005, and has since Chaired BBA Aviation (2007 – 2014), Ricardo (2003 - 2014), The Vitec Group (2004 – 2012) and served on the Boards of Catlin (2005 – 2010) and QinetiQ (2011 – present).
 He has served on the Board of the Aerospace Technology Institute since 2013.
 He is a Freeman of the Worshipful Company of Firefighters, and of the City of London.
 He became a Liveryman of the Company in 2004 and Master in 2012/13.
 He chairs the School Appeals Committee.

 Mark Hewitt For the last 20 years, Mark has led and transformed businesses, as CEO, which have emerging digital technology at the core.
 Initially in the entertainment and media sector with the Virgin Group, Mark’s recent experience has been at the forefront and development of online customer fulfilment and returns for some of the UK’s leading digital retailers.
 He has served as a Governor since March 2005 and Chairs the Finance & General Purposes sub-committee.
 He is also Chairman of Chrysalis London, a contemporary dance company; Church Warden at St George’s Hanover Square in London; and a Liveryman with the Worshipful Company of Inn holders, where he serves on the Patronage Committee.
 He is Vice Chairman at Tring Park.